 - salt and pepper

-Here’s an overview.
+Here's an overview of what you'll do to make this flavourful smoked salmon frittata.
 Complete directions are in the recipe card below.

 - You'll start by cooking the potatoes.
 Using a microwave makes this quick, but you can boil them if you like.
 Drain and set aside.

 - Next, you'll whisk together the eggs, sour cream (or other dairy product), dill, salt and pepper.
 You can use an electric mixer if you like, but don't overbeat the eggs.

 - A well-seasoned cast-iron skillet works well for making frittatas, but you can use an oven-proof non-stick skillet instead.